Discover Spanish Wines: A Complete Guide to the Regions, Varietals, and Traditions

-By: James lawrence / Last updated: January 4, 2024
+By: James lawrence / Last updated: July 22, 2024

-Estimated reading time: 10 minutes
+Estimated reading time: 18 minutes

 How should we define the role of white varieties like Treixadura?
 From one perspective, the grape occupies a very ignoble space in the winemaking culture of Galicia; Treixadura was traditionally used as a relatively small part of a constituent blend, rarely championed as a standalone varietal.
 The reason for this long-standing relegation is not entirely clear, but the grape has not historically been given the same respect as Godello or Albariño.

-Guide to Spanish White Wine: Read more
+Guide to Spanish Wine Grape Varietals: Read more

-That was until relatively recently when a new generation of growers experimented with mono-varietal bottlings.
+That was until relatively recently, when a new generation of growers experimented with mono-varietal bottlings.
 Enthusiastically received by wine buyers and the sommelier community, Treixadura is no longer confined to ‘five percent here’ and ‘ten percent there.’
 It is now responsible for some of Galicia’s finest whites: perfumed, luscious, and inimitably fresh.
 The dismantling of prejudice and former apathy is, of course, a long-term endeavor of attrition.
 But Treixadura is well on the way to becoming a new Spanish favorite.

 For centuries, pilgrims have walked the Camino de Santiago in reverence to St James the Apostle, regarded by theologians as one of Christ’s closest disciples.
 The last stop on the journey is Santiago de Compostela – Galicia’s capital, a destination of unrivaled architectural splendor.
 The surrounding countryside is lush and verdant, interspersed with rivers, mountains and flanked by the Atlantic coast.
 So it is highly appropriate that this culturally- rich and beautiful region is now responsible for producing some of Europe’s greatest white wines.